astropulseinc/astro-platform-apps/README.md

 ```

 ### Access
-To find the HTTP endpoint, run:
+To find the HTTP endpoint (if external access is configured), run:

 ```
 astroctl app get hello-world | grep endpoint
 ```